johannesvollmer/lz4-compression-rs/README.md

 # LZ4-compression

 A pure Rust implementation of LZ4 compression and decompression.
 Currently, this implementation is __not 100% compatible with the reference implementation__.
 Pull requests are welcome though!
 This is based on [redox-os' LZ4 compression](https://github.com/redox-os/tfs/tree/master/lz4), but has been gradually improved since then.

+As this is only a passively maintained crate, consider using [lz-fear](https://github.com/main--/rust-lz-fear) instead, which also aims to be compatible with the reference implementation of LZ4.

 Usage:
 ```rust